When the Republican National Convention officially gavels into order Monday, some major GOP leaders will be conspicuously absent.

 Mitt Romney, the 2012 nominee, isn't coming either.
-He's been vocally opposed to Trump, blasting him in a speech earlier this year as a "fraud" and a "phony."
+He has been vocally opposed to Trump, blasting him in a speech earlier this year as a "fraud" and a "phony."
 Arizona Sen. John McCain, who was the party's 2008 nominee, is skipping as well.
-He has endorsed Trump, but needs to focus on his own competitive re-election — one that's been made more difficult by some of Trump's incendiary comments about Hispanics in the heavily Latino state.
+He has endorsed Trump but needs to focus on his own competitive re-election — one that's been made more difficult by some of Trump's incendiary comments about Hispanics in the heavily Latino state.

 The only living GOP nominee who will be attending is Bob Dole, who failed to defeat President Bill Clinton in 1996.
 The 92-year-old former Senate majority leader is not listed as a speaker.